-Note: If you wish to carry out performance/stress testing, you can increase the number of users for a 30-day period by registering with Northgate Information Solutions (via the Northgate web site).
+If you wish to carry out performance/stress testing, you can increase the number of users for a 30-day period by registering with Northgate Public Services (via the NPS Reality website).

-• If you choose the full version, you will need to obtain a Reality Software keyfile from Northgate.
+• If you choose the full version, you will need to obtain a Reality Software keyfile from NPS.
 Alternatively, you can enter individual keys manually, in which case you will need at least a Serial Number Key, Version Key and User Licences Key - see Information You Must Supply (page 7).

-Note: A new set of keys is required both for new installations and for upgrades.
+A new set of keys is required both for new installations and for upgrades.
 If you are upgrading from a version prior to V10.0, the keys must be installed during the main installation (they cannot be installed separately).